 Any registered parishioner or non-parishioner who wishes to be married at Annunciation is to contact Fr.
-David at [email protected] before setting a wedding date.
+Jean at [email protected] before setting a wedding date.
 In keeping with Archdiocesan Policy a minimum of six months’ preparation is required.

 Click here to see Annunciation's marriage guidelines.

 See below for Marriage Preparation Programs

 1. ARCHDIOCESE OF LOUISVILLE

 The Family Ministries Office, offers marriage preparation programs in our Archdiocese like; Foundation of Marriage, Catholic Engage Encounter and Prepare-Enrich Marriage Inventory System (for couples who are marrying for the first time later in life, or who are seeking marriage after being widowed or receiving a decree of nullity).

 For more information and their calendar of classes click here.

 2. CATHOLIC MARRIAGE - ONLINE MARRIAGE ENCOUNTER COURSES